 Ski Les Houches!

-For experienced skiers, Les Houches is all about Kandahar.
+For experienced skiers, Les Houches, at the tail end of the Chamonix Valley is all about Kandahar.

 This is world class stuff.

-There’s only one black run at Les Houches and this World Cup Downhill Piste is their signature run.
-Skiers with the Mont Blanc Unlimited Ski Pass can access this fantastic ski region.
-We regard this pass as the best value of skiing in france.
+The one and only black piste at Les Houches is the signature run for the World Cup Downhill Grand Slalom.
+Skiers with the Mont Blanc Unlimited Ski Pass can access this fantastic Chamonix ski region.
+We regard this pass as the best value for skiing in france.

 You can either catch three chair lifts to do the whole Kandahar or you get the Bellevue cable car followed by a chair lift, Voza Prarion to get to the start of the Kandahar.